ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ient of them immediately.
+ent of them immediately.
 For dust In the eyes, avoid rubbing dash
 cold water in them; remove cinders, etc.,
 with the round point of a lead pencil.
 Vomiting can frequently be prevented, so
 it is said, by holding the hands in water as

 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_kautsky_ver01:data:sn87056600:00271740578:1879021201:0069/pct:5.696203,17.935872,14.339399,3.220727/!600,600/0/default.jpg"/>
 </td>